ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 Read also: Cyprus - offshore zone or not

-These assets are also divided into three types, as well as current assets.
+These assets are also divided into three types, like current ones.

 How to calculate

-In order to find out the profitability ratio of assets, you can use the formula (PR / Asr) * 100%.
-Also, the formula may look like this: (PE / Asr) * 100%.
-By taking profit data and calculating the corresponding values, you will find out how much money each ruble invested in the company’s property brings in and whether assets can even make a profit.
+In order to find out the return on assets ratio, you can use the formula (PR/ASR)*100%.
+The formula may also look like this: (PE/Asp)*100%.
+By taking profit data and calculating the corresponding values, you will find out how much money each ruble invested in the company’s property brings in and whether the assets can generate profit at all.

-A high rate of return on assets is usually observed in trading and innovative enterprises
+A high return on assets ratio is usually observed in trading and innovative enterprises

-In order to find how much profit your assets bring, you can use the TR-TC formula.
-Here, TR stands for Value Revenue and TC stands for Product/Service Cost.
-To find TR, use the formula P * Q, where Q is the sales volume, and P is the cost of one product.
+To find how much profit your assets are generating, you can use the TR-TC formula.
+Here TR stands for cost revenue and TC stands for cost of the product/service.
+To find TR, use the formula P*Q, where Q is sales volume and P is the cost of one product.

-To find the cost, you need to find data on all the costs of the enterprise for the production cycle or a certain time and add them up.
-The costs include rent, utilities, wages for workers and management, depreciation, logistics, security, etc. Knowing the cost, you can calculate the net profit: TR-TC-PrR + PrD-N. Here H - denotes taxes, PrR - other expenses, PrD - other income.
-PrD and PrP are terms that denote income and expenses that are not directly related to the company's activities.
+To find the cost, you need to find data on all the costs of the enterprise for a production cycle or a certain time and add them up.
+Costs include rent, utilities, salary for workers and management, depreciation, logistics, security, etc. Knowing the cost, you can calculate the net profit: TR-TC-PrR+PrD-N. Here N stands for taxes, PrR stands for other expenses, PrD stands for other income.
+PrD and PrR are terms that denote income and expenses that are not directly related to the company’s activities.

 There is a special formula for return on assets on the balance sheet - it is usually used if the data is completely open .
 The balance sheet indicates the number and value of assets at the beginning and end of the year.
-You can find out the profitability quite simply - calculate the arithmetic average for each section of the balance sheet from lines 190 and 290.
-This is how you find out the cost of non-current and current assets.
-In small companies, the calculation is done on lines 1150 and 1170, as a result, you will find out the average annual cost of I.A.
+You can find out profitability quite simply - calculate the arithmetic average for each section of the balance sheet from lines 190 and 290.
+This way you will find out the cost of non-current and current assets.
+In small companies, the calculation is done on lines 1150 and 1170, as a result you will find out the average annual cost of VnA.

-Then we use the formula ObAsr = ObAnp + ObAkp.
-Here everything is the same as in the previous formula, and OA denotes the value of current assets.
-Now we add the two received numbers and get the average annual value of the company's property.
-This is done according to the formula Asr = ObAsr + VnAsr.
+Then we use the formula ObAsp = ObAnp + ObAkp.
+Here everything is the same as in the previous formula, and ObA denotes the value of current assets.
+Now we add the two resulting numbers and get the average annual value of the company’s property.
+This is done using the formula Asp = ObAsp + InnAsr.

-Return on assets is a relative measure that can be used to compare businesses
+Return on assets is a relative indicator that can be used to compare businesses

-Based on this, we can conclude: return on assets shows the return on the property of your company.
+Based on this, we can conclude: return on assets shows the return on your company’s assets.
 The higher this ratio, the higher the profit and the lower the costs.
-That is why you need to strive to make your property more profitable, and not hanging dead weight and devouring available reserves.
+That is why you need to strive to make your property more profitable, and not a hanging dead weight and devouring your existing reserves.

-The formula for calculating profitability for each category of assets is different.
-The amounts for calculation are taken from the relevant section and line of the balance sheet.
+The formula for calculating profitability is different for each category of assets.
+The amounts for calculation are taken from the corresponding section and line of the balance sheet.

-An increasing level of significance indicates a positive trend in the development and all activities of the organization.
-A decrease in the value may indicate a decrease in the turnover of the company and.
+An increasing level of value indicates a positive trend in the development and overall activities of the organization.
+A decrease in value may indicate a decrease in the company’s turnover capacity and.

 Return on assets

-The value is relative and is usually expressed as a percentage.
+The value is relative and is usually reflected as a percentage.

-ROA reflects the level of efficiency in the use of the property of the company (enterprise), the degree of qualified management.
+ROA reflects the level of efficiency in using the company's (enterprise) property and the degree of qualified management.

 It is applied for:

-2. characteristics of the degree of income from existing cash investments and the effectiveness of the use of property;
+2. characteristics of the degree of income from existing cash investments and the efficiency of use of property;

 4. establishing the exact level of profitability in each group of assets separately available in the organization.

-Through calculation, it is realistic to analyze the degree of profitability of the company, regardless of its turnover.
+Through calculation, it is possible to actually analyze the degree of profitability of a company, regardless of its turnover.

-The coefficient reflects the financial position of the company, its solvency to pay loans, competitiveness, its investment attractiveness (quantity).
+The ratio reflects the financial position of the company, its ability to repay loans, competitiveness, and its investment attractiveness (quantity).

 Profitability indicators are: